-Curriculum Requirements (Honors College, Honors Program, and Honors in the Major)
+Curriculum Requirements (Honors Scholars, Honors Foundations, and Honors in the Major)

-For students successfully completing the Honors College curriculum, the official FGCU transcript will include a notation based upon the number of Honors Experiences categories completed: Two, Completed Honors Program; three, Completed Honors Program with Special Recognition; or four, Completed Honors Program with Distinction; the student will also receive Honors College recognition on their diploma.
+For students successfully completing the Honors Scholars curriculum, the official FGCU transcript will include a notation based upon the number of Honors Experiences categories completed: Two, completed Honors Scholars curriculum; three, completed Honors Scholars curriculum with Special Recognition; or four, completed Honors Scholars curriculum with Distinction; the student will also receive Honors Scholars curriculum recognition on their diploma.

-For students successfully completing the Honors Program curriculum, the official FGCU transcript will include a notation based upon the number of Honors Experiences categories completed: Two, Completed Honors Program; three, Completed Honors Program with Special Recognition; or four, Completed Honors Program with Distinction.
+For students successfully completing the Honors Foundations curriculum, the official FGCU transcript will include a notation based upon the number of Honors Experiences categories completed: Two, completed Honors Foundations curriculum; three, completed Honors Foundations curriculum with Special Recognition; or four, completed Honors Foundations curriculum with Distinction.